 - Wire transfer from another bank

 In our review, we found that Charles Schwab is a great option for the brokerage’s current customers who want to earn a little interest on their cash reserves while receiving FDIC insurance for those funds.
-It’s also an attractive option for those who wish to move between liquid/cash and investments with a brokerage offering free stock and ETF trades, who also offers both full service and robo-investing.
+It’s also an attractive option for those who wish to move between liquid/cash and investments with a brokerage offering free stock and ETF trades, which also offers full service and robo-investing.
 In addition, those looking for a break on ATM fees, especially while traveling internationally, would benefit from unlimited ATM fee rebates.
 With no minimum deposits, monthly balance requirements, or account maintenance fees, both the checking and savings account options are worthwhile considerations.

 Opening a savings account isn’t the easiest process for existing or new Charles Schwab customers.
 The savings and CD APYs aren’t competitive, compared to other high-yield savings accounts.